JiangTaoShi/eShopOnDapr/docs/run-go-dapr.md

-# Running Go-dapr
+# Running eShopOnDapr

-## Run Go-dapr from the CLI
+## Run eShopOnDapr from the CLI

 The root folder of the repository contains [Docker Compose](https://docs.docker.com/compose/) files to run the solution locally.
-The `docker-compose.yml` file contains the definition of all the images needed to run go-dapr.
+The `docker-compose.yml` file contains the definition of all the images needed to run eShopOnDapr.
 The `docker-compose.override.yml` file contains the base configuration for all images of the previous file.

 To start go-dapr from the CLI, run the following command from the root folder: